-Meanwhile, on the Magento store, the course will be displayed as per the below image.
+Meanwhile, in the Adobe Commerce Cloud store, the course will be displayed as per the below image.

-Further, the user can purchase a course from the Magento Store.
+Further, the user can purchase a course from the Adobe Commerce Store.

 Thereafter, on placing the order the account will be created for the customer over Moodle if the account is not available on Moodle with the email id used to purchase the course.
 The customer will be notified for account creation by email as per the below image.

-Furthermore, as the invoice for the purchase is generated in the Magento store the user will be enrolled on Moodle for the purchased course.
+Furthermore, as the invoice for the purchase is generated in the Adobe Commerce store the user will be enrolled on Moodle for the purchased course.
 Also, the user is notified via email as per the below image.

 Moreover, as the user logs in to Moodle, the purchased course is visible to the user as shown in the image below.

-That’s all for the Moodle Connector for Magento 2 if you still have any issue feel free to add a ticket and let us know your views to make the module better http://webkul.uvdesk.com/
+That’s all for the Moodle Connector for Magento 2 if you still have any issues feel free to add a ticket and let us know your views to make the module better http://webkul.uvdesk.com/

 Current Product Version - 5.0.0